Healthcare Management Certificate

 - Public sector health organizations

-At ESC, you can earn your undergraduate certificate online, giving you the flexibility to complete your courses while you work or earn your undergraduate degree.
-If you’re a current ESC student, you can embed the healthcare management certificate into your undergraduate degree.
+At SUNY Empire, you can earn your undergraduate certificate online, giving you the flexibility to complete your courses while you work or earn your undergraduate degree.
+If you’re a current SUNY Empire student, you can embed the healthcare management certificate into your undergraduate degree.

 Our undergraduate certificate program is designed to give you specialized knowledge of the healthcare industry, including its management, regulations, policy and economics, that you can immediately apply in real-world settings.